radicle-foundation/radworks-governance/manual.md

 ### Off-chain

 In addition to the on-chain governance system, the RadicleDAO manages a set of off-chain processes and resources that define the rules for participating in the DAO.
 These processes and resources are maintained off-chain, but updates to these documents still require formal community approval via Snapshot vote.
+An off-chain review process is also required for all proposal before they can be submitted on-chain.

-See Proposal Process for more info.
+See _Proposal Process_ for more info.

 ## **Governance Toolkit**